 In this degree program, you complete at least 30 credit hours of your last 90 credit hours (years 2, 3 and 4) in your area of concentration.
+The remaining credit hours may be used to complete elective courses and/or to complete courses that will fulfill general degree requirements.
+They may also be used toward the fulfillment of a minor (see page 14).

-120 Credit Hour Single Honours - BA or BSc
+120 Credit Hour Single Honours - BA or BSc\

 In this degree program, you complete at least 54 credit hours of your last 90 credit hours (years 2, 3, and 4) in your area of concentration.
+The remaining credit hours may be used to complete elective courses and/or to complete courses that will fulfill general degree requirements.
+They may also be used toward the fulfillment of a minor (see page

-NOTE: The outlines provided here are general overviews of the most commonly selected degree options.
+\ NOTE: The outlines provided here are general overviews of the most commonly selected degree options.
 Some programs require additional credits.
 Please review the requirements specified in the Dalhousie/ King's Academic Calendars and meet with the undergraduate advisor(s) for your program to verify that you are completing the correct degree requirements.